Code-Institute-Submissions/windsurf_event/README.md

 ![](static/images/register.png)

 After that you logged in the website.
-If you log out you can click log in to log in again
+The next time you visit the website you can login again.

 ![](static/images/login.png)